 Adding functions to your formula

-When you click Add, you will be redirected to the Functions window.
+When you click Add, the Functions window opens.
 This window is useful if you are not sure which function is applicable to the calculated element you want to create.
-All functions in the Functions window contain a brief explanation of the functions purpose.
-For a full list of functions, see Formula writing resources.
+All functions in the window contain a brief explanation of their purpose.
+For a list of all functions and many examples, see Explore functions reference.

 If you are looking for a specific function, you can search for functions or filter by function type.